apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

          under the License.
 ---

-# BlackBerry 10 Platform Guide
+# BlackBerry 10 Installation Guide

 This guide shows how to set up your development environment to build and deploy Cordova apps for BlackBerry 10 devices.
 For previous